Power crisis fears unnerve industry in booming Philippines

 The association says the Philippines as a whole will require at least 3,860 MW, as the economy is growing faster than anticipated and demand is rising more quickly.

-The Philippines' biggest conglomerates such as Aboitiz Equity Ventures Inc (AEV.PS), Ayala Corp (AC.PS) and San Miguel Corp (SMC.PS) are among those eager to build power plants or increase the capacity of existing facilities over the next five years.
+The Philippines' biggest conglomerates such as Aboitiz Equity Ventures Inc, Ayala Corp and San Miguel Corp are among those eager to build power plants or increase the capacity of existing facilities over the next five years.

 Projects currently on the drawing board or being touted by private companies total around 4,400 MW up to 2018, including some from new entrants to the industry.